 What do other PhD graduates do?

-Of the PhD graduates in employment six months after graduation, around one in five works as a higher education teaching professional.
-The majority choose to pursue non-academic careers.
+Of the PhD graduates in employment six months after graduation, around a third works as a higher education teaching professional or a university researcher.
+The majority therefore choose to pursue non-academic careers.

 |Type of work||Percentage|

 PhD destinations data from the Higher Education Statistics Agency.